Mohaamedl/TimeCore---Frontend/USERGUIDE.md

 ### Profile Page

-In the profile section, x text fields are displayed:
+In the profile section, 3 text fields are displayed:

-- A username text field, in which you can see and alter your username.
+- A "username" text field, in which you can see and alter your username.
-- An E-mail text field, where you can see, but not alter the accounts e-mail.
+- An "E-mail" text field, where you can see, but not alter the accounts e-mail.
+- A "Phone number" text field, where you can type in your phone number (with the country indicator, for example, +351 for potugal)

+### Security Page

+In the Security section, 3 text fields are displayed:

+- A "Current Password" text field, where you must type in your current password, in order to change it.
 - A "New Passord" text field, where you can update your password.
 - A "Confirm New Password" text field, where you have to write the same thing you wrote in "new password" to confirm the changes you made.

-###To complete
+### Two-Factor Auth Page

+In the 2FA section, you will find a button labeled "Enable 2FA", if you press it, every time you try to Login, an E-mail will be sent to your Gmail, with a 6 number code

+There is also the option of disabling the 2FA, in case you don't feel it is necessary.

+## Conclusion

+We hope this user guide proves useful and improves your experience with our application, and that TimeCore assists you in bettering your time efficiency!